 Part II: Coins of Northumbria, 18th March 2021.

 In 601, the papal emissaries Mellitus and Paulinus were sent from Rome to support Augustine’s mission.
 These emissaries would have had a sophisticted familiarity wih the economic, fiscal and especially symbolic functions of coinage.
-The vendor believes that it was under the influence that English gold shillings were issued – initially by King Eadbald of Kent, then by his brother-in-law, King Edwin of Northumbria.
+The vendor believes that it was under their influence that English gold shillings were issued – initially by King Eadbald of Kent, then by his brother-in-law, King Edwin of Northumbria.

 Recent archaeological evidence has demonstrated that it was as early as the 660s that tiny silver pennies replaced the gold shillings after a transitional period.
-Silver pennies or ‘sceats’ were issued in substantial numbers by the regions bordering the North Sea, but very few have surfaced due to their tiny signature in the soil.
+Silver pennies or ‘sceats’ were issued in substantial numbers in the regions bordering the North Sea, but very few have surfaced due to their tiny signature in the soil.

 Many of the remarkably diverse and intriguing images are little understood, and the coinage is largely neglected by historians, medievalists, archaeologists and art historians - with the obvious exception of Anna Gannon's The Iconography of Early Anglo-Saxon Coinage.
 The Northumbrian coins are literate naming a sequence of issuers from 627 to 867.
 The southern and Continental sceats are largely uninscribed and convey in the motifs the evangelising message of this ‘Conversion Period’ to Roman Christianity.
 They have far more eye-appeal than the later medieval penny with its fixed, crude portrait obverse and cross reverse.

 Among the more eye-catching gold shillings are issues of Eadbald of Kent and Bishop Paulinus of York.
 The silver sceats include those portraying biblical themes such as ‘Get thee behind me, Satan’ and a scene from Bede’s Life of Cuthbert, as well as many iconic types.